Thermalization without eigenstate thermalization: Introduction

 \paragraph{Subsystem size in ETH.}The idea behind the ETH is that eigenstates should look thermal with respect to ``simple'' observables.
 Since we lack a general proof of when the ETH holds, we cannot precisely determine which observables should be included here.
 One plausible approach is to consider all observables that act non-trivially only on a sufficiently small subsystem.
 Indeed, Ref.~\cite{GG18} provided evidence that in systems with spatially local interactions, the ETH fails if the subsystem size is a constant fraction of the system size.

-In our model, we observe a sharp threshold in the subsystem size $L$: If $L\ll \sqrt{N}$ then the ETH holds for most eigenstates and if $L \gtrsim\sqrt{N}$ then it fails for most eigenstates.
+In our model, we observe a sharp threshold in the subsystem size $L$: If $L\ll \sqrt{N}$ then the ETH holds for almost all eigenstates and if $L \gtrsim\sqrt{N}$ then it fails for almost all eigenstates.
 Our model (\ref{eq:model}) has non-local interactions and has the same set of eigenstates as an integrable Hamiltonian.
 In the future, it would be interesting to study the validity of the ETH with respect to the subsystem size in systems that are non-integrable and/or have spatially local interactions.

+Higher values of $L$ are relevant for more complicated observables such as $L$-point correlation functions.
+They can also control the probability of large fluctuations for simpler observables~\cite{Touchette09}.
+For example, in an $N$-mode fermionic system, let $Q$ be the total fermionic number operator (\ref{eq:Q}).
+For $k\le N$, the expectation $\expval{Q^k}$ depends on $k$-point correlation functions.
+While $k=1$ and $k=2$ give the expectation and variance of $Q$, higher values of $k$ can yield sharper bounds on the probability of large fluctuations in $Q$.

+The scaling of $L$ with $N$ can be interpreted as the important question of how large the bath needs to be.
+In an isolated system of size $N$, (eigenstate) thermalization with respect to subsystem $A$ of size $L$ means that a bath $\bar A$ of size $N-L$ suffices.
+In our model, the threshold for the validity of the ETH is $L\sim\sqrt N$.
+Thus, the bath size must be $\gg L^2$ for the ETH to hold.
+This is unrealistic when $L\sim 10^{23}$ is macroscopically large.
+By contrast, thermalization occurs when $L\ll N/\ln N$ or as long as the bath size is $\gg L\ln L$.
+The ratio of the bath size to $L$ is not huge even if $L\sim 10^{23}$.